ksmithut/advent-of-code/README.md

   For your session, you can also set the `ADVENT_SESSION` environment variable instead.

+- This module leverages the [debug](https://www.npmjs.com/package/debug) module.
+  Setting `DEBUG=advent` will print out debug information, such as when this module is pulling from local cache, which days it's trying to run/initialize, and so forth.
+When reporting bugs, please have the output from this handy so that I can more quickly determine the issue.

 - One thing I liked to do with my local stuff was to store my answers locally along with example inputs (from the descriptions).
 The goal for this project was to make it easy for someone to upload their solutions to github, and